mkrasnorutsky/MacProOverclockUtility/README.md

 Usage:

-1. Go to the Releases section and download the latest release
+1. Go to the Releases section and download the overclock.zip archive from the latest release.
+Unarchive to your Downloads folder.
+Finally your Downloads folder should have overclock folder containing overclock_fsb and overclock.kext inside.

 2. Open macOS terminal and execute commands:

     cd ~/Downloads/overclock